lrnq/supremeBot/README.md

 The bot can be used rather than you having to pay 100$ for one.

 # TODO:
-- [ ] Add OS check and load corresponding webdrivers.
-(In progress)
+- [x] Add OS check and load corresponding webdrivers.
+- [ ] Script to add drivers to path.